abitofhelp/servicelib/health/README.md

 - **Tracing Integration**: OpenTelemetry tracing for all operations
 - **Logging Integration**: Structured logging with zap

 ## Installation

 ```bash
 go get github.com/abitofhelp/servicelib/health
 ```

 ## Quick Start

-See the [Basic Usage example](../examples/health/basic_usage_example.go) for a complete, runnable example of how to use the Health module.
+See the [Basic Usage example](../EXAMPLES/health/basic_usage_example.go) for a complete, runnable example of how to use the Health module.

+## Configuration

+See the [Configuration example](../EXAMPLES/health/configuration_example.go) for a complete, runnable example of how to configure the health.

 ## API Documentation